philgladman/home-rpi-k3s-cluster/README.md

 - If you have not done so already, clone this repo `git clone https://github.com/philgladman/home-rpi-k3s-cluster.git` and then cd into the repo `cd home-rpi-k3s-cluster`
 - edit `addresses:` field in the file `kustomize/metallb/metallb-ip-pool.yaml` to have the avaliable ip address on your home network for MetalLB to use.
 These IP Addresses need to be reserved, so they will not be given out via DHCP. `sed -i 's/192.168.1.x-192.168.1.x/<your-ip-range>/g' kustomize/metallb/metallb-ip-pool.yaml`
 - Install MetalLB `kubectl apply -k kustomize/metallb/.`
-- If you receive an error such as `ensure CRDs are installed first`, re run the kubectl apply command.
+- If you receive an error such as `ensure CRDs are installed first`, or a `Error from server...`, re run the kubectl apply command.

 ## Install Nginx Ingress on K3s Cluster
 - Install Nginx Ingress `kubectl apply -k kustomize/nginx-ingress/.`